CSUSB Opera Theater

 Song from the Uproar by Missy Mazzoli

-Our upcoming film adaptation of Missy Mazzoli’s Song from the Uproar featuring some of LA’s top new music players and the work of critically acclaimed choreographer Faith Jensen-Ismay will be available for streaming in early Winter 2021.
+Our film adaptation of Missy Mazzoli’s Song from the Uproar featuring some of LA’s top new music players and the work of critically acclaimed choreographer Faith Jensen-Ismay is now available for streaming:

 The opera tells the story of the life of early 20th century feminist and writer Isabelle Eberhardt (1877-1904), a nomad born in Geneva, Switzerland who left her native home to travel the deserts of North Africa.
 The instrumentation for the work is unconventional and inspired by the composer’s rock and roll roots: piano, clarinet, flute, electric guitar, double bass and electronics.
 Lighting design for the film is by Professor Jason Mann, costume design by Professor Andre Harrington, soundtrack recording by Cash Tijerina and cinematography by James Trotter.